xDidntPot/BanSystem/README.md

 # BanSystem-Nukkit
-You can download the .jar file for your server [here](https://nukkitx.com/resources/bansystem.332/download)!
+You can download the .jar file for your server [here](https://nukkitx.com/resources/bansystem.332/)!

-# Wiki Page
-Get more information [here](https://nukkitx.com/resources/bansystem.332/) or on the [Wiki page](https://github.com/llama-development/BanSystemNK/wiki)!

 # Thanks to ZAP-Hosting!
 This project wouldn't be possible without the help of ZAP-Hosting!